Step One: Deciding where to cut

 Step Four: Keeping Your New Plant Thriving

-Ok, let’s talk houseplant care for your new burro’s tail.
-Plenty of bright indirect and some direct light, plenty of drainage, water well weekly and…..fertilizer!
-We’re so excited to share that Mountain Organics Botanicals has created a line of incredible Tonics exclusively for our shop.
-Our tonics are plant based, organic and honestly, the most transformative fertilizer I’ve ever experienced.
+Ok, let’s talk houseplant care for your new burro’s tail baby.
+Plenty of bright indirect and some direct light, plenty of drainage, water well weekly and the most important step...nourish!
+Sacred Soil Tonic is infused with rich, botanical goodness and natural growth stimulants to get your new baby growing into its best self!
+Learn all about our concentrated, plant based, organic tonics here.
+They truly are the most transformative product I've every used.
 You can actually see the difference between my plants that have and have not been fed by our tonics!

-Okay friends, hope this helps!
-You know that I’m here for you and so honored inspire you to create a thriving Sacred Space!
-Check out my latest Youtube video covering this process on our YouTube channel and thank you for subscribing there too!
+Okay friends, hope this inspires.
+And remember that we are here for you and so honored inspire you to create a thriving houseplant collection.
+Check out our Youtube video covering this process on our YouTube channel and thank you for subscribing there too!

 Sending out the love,